Fungiculture: Outdoor logs

 Mushrooms can be grown on logs placed outdoors in stacks or piles, as has been done for hundreds of years.
-Sterilization is not performed in this method.
+Sterilization is not performed as part of this method.
 Since production may be unpredictable and seasonal, less than 5% of commercially sold mushrooms are produced this way.
 Here, tree logs are inoculated with spawn, then allowed to grow as they would in wild conditions.
 Fruiting, or pinning, is triggered by seasonal changes, or by briefly soaking the logs in cool water.
 Shiitake and oyster mushrooms have traditionally been produced using the outdoor log technique, although controlled techniques such as indoor tray growing or artificial logs made of compressed substrate have been substituted.

-Shiitake mushrooms grown under a forested canopy are considered non-timber forest products.
+Shiitake mushrooms that are grown under a forested canopy are considered non-timber forest products.
 In the Northeastern United States, shiitake mushrooms can be cultivated on a variety of hardwood logs including oak, American beech, sugar maple and hophornbeam.
-Softwood should not be used to cultivate shiitake mushrooms as the resin of softwoods will oftentimes inhibit the growth of the shiitake mushroom making it impractical as a growing substrate.
+Softwood should not be used to cultivate shiitake mushrooms because the resin of softwoods will oftentimes inhibit the growth of the shiitake mushroom making it impractical as a growing substrate.

-In order to produce shiitake mushrooms, 1 metre (3-foot) hardwood logs with a diameter ranging between 10–15 cm are inoculated with the mycelium of the shiitake fungus.
+To produce shiitake mushrooms, 1 metre (3-foot) hardwood logs with a diameter ranging between 10–15 cm are inoculated with the mycelium of the shiitake fungus.
 Inoculation is completed by drilling holes in hardwood logs, filling the holes with cultured shiitake mycelium or inoculum, and then sealing the filled holes with hot wax.
 After inoculation, the logs are placed under the closed canopy of a coniferous stand and are left to incubate for 12 to 15 months.
 Once incubation is complete, the logs are soaked in water for 24 hours.
-7 to 10 days after soaking, shiitake mushrooms will begin to fruit and can be harvested once fully ripe.
+Seven to ten days after soaking, shiitake mushrooms will begin to fruit and can be harvested once fully ripe.

 Indoor trays

-Indoor mushroom cultivation as a commercial crop was first developed in caves in France.
+Indoor mushroom cultivation for the purpose of producing a commercial crop was first developed in caves in France.
 The caves provided a stable environment (temperature, humidity) all year round.
 The technology for a controlled growth medium and fungal spawn was brought to the UK in the late 1800s in caves created by quarrying near areas such as Bath, Somerset.
-Growing indoors provides the ability to control light, temperature and humidity while excluding contaminants and pests.
-This allows consistent production, regulated by spawning cycles.
+Growing indoors allows the ability to control light, temperature and humidity while excluding contaminants and pests.
+This enables consistent production, regulated by spawning cycles.
 By the mid-twentieth century this was typically accomplished in windowless, purpose-built buildings, for large-scale commercial production.

 Indoor tray growing is the most common commercial technique, followed by containerized growing.
 The tray technique provides the advantages of scalability and easier harvesting.

-There are a series of stages in mushroom farming of the most widely used commercial species Agaricus bisporus.
+There are a series of stages in the farming of the most widely used commercial mushroom species Agaricus bisporus.
 These are composting, fertilizing, spawning, casing, pinning, and cropping."